Night of Champions (2009)

-The 2009 Night of Champions was the third annual Night of Champions professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions—the final to feature ECW.
-The event took place on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania.
-The concept of the show was that every championship in the company at the time was defended.
-All eight matches on the card were championship matches; four were won while four were retained.
+The 2009 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the third annual Night of Champions and took place on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions—the final to feature ECW.
+The concept of the event was that every championship in the company at the time was defended.
+All eight matches on the card were championship matches; three were won while five were retained.

 This show was considered a supercard, which featured more than one main event match.
 The main event matches featured were: Jeff Hardy defeating CM Punk for the World Heavyweight Championship, Randy Orton retaining the WWE Championship against Triple H and John Cena, Mickie James winning the WWE Divas Championship against Maryse, and WWE Intercontinental Champion Rey Mysterio retaining his title against Dolph Ziggler.
-The undercard, featured Chris Jericho and The Big Show defending the Unified WWE Tag Team Championship against The Legacy, Christian defeating Tommy Dreamer for the ECW Championship, Kofi Kingston defending the WWE United States Championship in a Six-Pack Challenge against Montel Vontavious Porter, The Miz, Carlito, Primo, and Jack Swagger, and Michelle McCool defending the WWE Women's Championship against Melina.
+The undercard, featured Chris Jericho and The Big Show defending the Unified WWE Tag Team Championship against The Legacy, Christian defeating Tommy Dreamer for the ECW Championship, Kofi Kingston defending the WWE United States Championship in a six-pack challenge against Montel Vontavious Porter, The Miz, Carlito, Primo, and Jack Swagger, and Michelle McCool defending the WWE Women's Championship against Melina.
 The event had 267,000 buys, down on the 2008's Night of Champions figure of 273,000 buys.

 Production

 Background

 Night of Champions was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2007.
-The 2009 event was the third event in the Night of Champions chronology.
-It was held on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania and featured wrestlers from the Raw, SmackDown, and ECW brands.
+The 2009 event was the third Night of Champions and was held on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania, which was the originally scheduled date and venue for The Bash.
+The event featured wrestlers from the Raw, SmackDown, and ECW brands.

 As per the theme of the event, every championship promoted by WWE at the time was defended.
 These included the three championships on Raw—the WWE Championship, the United States Championship, and the WWE Women's Championship—the three championships on SmackDown—the World Heavyweight Championship, the Intercontinental Championship, and the WWE Divas Championship—ECW's sole championship—the ECW Championship—and the promotion's two tag team championships—the World Tag Team Championship and WWE Tag Team Championship, which had been unified at WrestleMania 25 in April as the Unified WWE Tag Team Championship, the umbrella term for two titles that were independently active but defended together on any brand.
 This was also the first Night of Champions to feature the Divas Championship, which had been established in July 2008, just after the previous year's event.